Grow your social media audience, create more conversions to your site, and increase your ROI with the top 2021 social media trends from HubSpot.

 Recommendation: Focus on targeting a specific audience and create ads based on your chosen demographics.
 Define your target goals and metrics so you can better determine if your ads performed well enough to boost.
 After analyzing the data, repurpose old, top performing concepts for new campaigns to continue building on your successes.

 Read our article on programmatic advertising for an in-depth look at how artificial intelligence can maximize your business’s personalized ad potential.

 Marketers’ know gaining followers on social media is no easy chore.
 Time, patience and plenty of ad spend are necessary to achieve quarterly follower goals, but influencers have shown us a more significant – and more importantly, inexpensive – metric: engagements.
 Studies show that micro- and nano-influencers have higher engagement rates than other brands with increased ROI’s.
 Businesses are seeing up to a 65 percent ROI using influencer marketing alone, making it a valuable asset to any marketing campaign.

 Recommendation: Research influencers that already exist in your target demographics using free influencer marketing tools like HypeAuditor.
 Focus on influencers who have large engagement rates and reach out to them with exclusive offers to encourage partnership.
-We recommend beginning with simple promotions such as “Reduced price when you use promo code: XXX” to track how well your influencer campaigns perform with 2019 social media trends.
+We recommend beginning with simple promotions such as “Reduced price when you use promo code: XXX” to track how well your influencer campaigns perform.